Crime data integrity programme (crime recording inspections)

 We made several national recommendations aimed at improving the crime recording arrangements across all forces in England and Wales.
 Individual forces also received additional recommendations specific to their inspection findings.

 Crime recording: A matter of fact (interim report)

 Where a force has been revisited, these reports can also be found in the force reports section.

 Other crime data integrity inspections

 Crime Recording in Kent (2013 and 2014)

-In February 2013, the Police and Crime Commissioner for Kent commissioned HMIC to conduct an inspection to determine whether the people of Kent can have confidence in the force’s crime figures.
-This inspection resulted in the publication of the HMIC report Crime recording in Kent – A report commissioned by the Police and Crime Commissioner for Kent in June 2013.
+In February 2013, the Police and Crime Commissioner for Kent commissioned us to conduct an inspection to determine whether the people of Kent can have confidence in the force’s crime figures.
+This inspection resulted in the publication of our report Crime recording in Kent – A report commissioned by the Police and Crime Commissioner for Kent in June 2013.

-Following this report, the Police and Crime Commissioner invited HMIC to return to the force later in the year to assess if progress had been made.
+Following this report, the Police and Crime Commissioner invited us to return to the force later in the year to assess if progress had been made.

 Crime Counts (2009) and The Crime Scene (2012)

 HMIC’s first report on crime data integrity, Crime Counts – A review of data quality for offences of the most serious violence, was published in October 2009.
 This was followed by The Crime Scene – A review of police crime and incident reports, which was published in January 2012.
-While the first of these focused solely on the data recorded in relation to serious violence, and the latter was much wider in scope, both examined how effective forces were in ensuring incident records which contained details of a recordable crime resulted in the correct creation of crime records.
+The first of these focused solely on the data recorded about to serious violence.
+The latter was much wider in scope.
+Both inspections examined how effective forces were in making sure incident records which contained details of a recordable crime resulted in the correct creation of crime records.